 - Timed-entry passes are valid only for the issued date.
 Passes are void if altered.

 - Visitors can print timed-entry passes at home or present them on a mobile device.
-All passes will be scanned prior to entering the museum on Madison Drive, NW.
+All passes will be scanned prior to entering the museum on Madison Drive or Constitution Avenue, NW.

 - If you cannot visit the museum on your scheduled date, please reserve new passes online and submit a Customer Support Form to cancel any passes that will not be used.